Premier Soccer Leagues Canada: Women

-The Women's Inter-Provincial Championship is a four-team knockout tournament organized by League1 Canada.
-It is contested annually by the four provincial league champions.
+The Women's Inter-Provincial Championship is a four-team knockout tournament organized by PSLC.
+It is contested annually by the four regional premier league champions.
 The tournament is held over a single weekend at the end of the season and determines a national champion.
-The winner of the 2023 tournament qualified for the 2024–25 CONCACAF W Champions Cup.
+The winners of the 2023 and 2024 tournaments qualified for the following year's CONCACAF W Champions Cup.